How it works

 > Use this file to discover all available pages before exploring further.

-This API allows you to integrate crypto on/off ramps and swaps into your application.
-Your customers can buy crypto with fiat (onramp), sell crypto for fiat (offramp), or exchange one crypto asset for another (swap).
+This API allows you to integrate on/off ramps and swaps into your application.
+Your customers can buy tokens with fiat (onramp), sell tokens for fiat (offramp), or exchange one token for another (swap).

 <Info>